-Autumn Sonata (Swedish title: Höstsonaten) is a 1978 Swedish-Norwegian-Western German film by Ingmar Bergman.
-Liv Ullmann and Ingrid Bergman are starring.
-The latter, the namesake of the director (who also happened to share the first name of his wife both thus being named Ingrid Bergman) never worked with the Swedish director before.
-This alliance happened very late in her life when Ingrid Bergman was already terminally ill.
-It was her final appearance in a feature film.note
+Autumn Sonata (Swedish title: Höstsonaten) is a 1978 Swedish-Norwegian-West German drama film written and directed by Ingmar Bergman, starring Liv Ullmann and Ingrid Bergman.
+The latter, a namesake of the director but unrelated to him,note had never worked with him before; this collaboration happened very late in her life, when she was already terminally ill, and was her final appearance in a feature film.note

-The film deals with a visit which Charlotte Andergast (Ingrid Bergman) the acclaimed pianist, pays to her daughter Eva (Ullman), who lives in a secluded country house.
-At first both women appear friendly but fairly soon the truth about their past relationship becomes evident to the viewer.
-The movie all turns into one Cerebus Syndrome.
+The film deals with a visit which the acclaimed pianist Charlotte Andergast (Ingrid Bergman) pays to her daughter Eva (Ullman), who lives in a secluded country house.
+At first the two women appear friendly, but fairly soon the truth about their past relationship becomes evident to the viewer and the story turns into one big Cerebus Syndrome.

 - Abusive Parents: Charlotte to Eva of course though it does not become clear immediately.